 The Group, as a specialist on design, procurement and installation of water circulation systems, fully understands the art, technology and requirements of "how to manage water efficiently, economically and effectively" including fresh and waste water.
 During the construction and installation works, large amounts of water will be used for cooling and cleaning purposes and waste water will be generated.
-Waste water discharge is under the control of the Water Pollution Control Ordinance (Chapter 358 of the Laws of Hong Kong) and the Environmental Law no. 2/91/M section 1 of article 23 of Macau.
+Waste water discharge is under the control of the Water Pollution Control Ordinance (Chapter 358 of the Laws of Hong Kong).
 The Group has implemented all the necessary measures to reduce the production of waste water.
 In our work sites, waste water has been collected, filtered and treated for reuse on site such as wheel washing and mud cleaning.
 If waste water is produced in a larger volume, the Group will apply for a special permit to collect and to discharge them onto specially approved sites.
 The Group also encourages employees to consume less and generate less waste water at our office.